grimaldello/the-crims-italian-bot-v2/README.md

 There's a fallback for this: if no favorite rave is found, it will use a random one.

 # Detox
-By default the bot will perform detox if additiction reach 75.
+By default the bot will perform detox if current addiction is in a range of a min and max random value.
-You can change this behavior by changing the following threshold setting:
+You can change the threshold by changing the following setting:
 ```
 detox: {
-    threshold: 75
+    threshold: {
-},
+        min: 25,
+        max: 65
+    }
+}
 ```

 # Single Robbery